codership/documentation/galeracluster/source/documentation/managing-fc.rst

 You can find the slave queue under the ``Queue Dn`` column and ``FC pau`` refers to Flow Control pauses.
 When the slave queue rises to a certain point, Flow Control changes the pause value to ``1.0``.
 The node will hold to this value until the slave queue is worked down to a more manageable size.

-.. note:: For more information on status variables that relate to flow control, see :doc:`galera-status-variables`.
+For more information on status variables that relate to flow control, see :doc:`galera-status-variables`.

+.. _`monitor-pauses`:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Monitoring for Flow Control Pauses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. _`monitor-pauses`:

 When Flow Control engages, it notifies the cluster that it is pausing replication using an ``FC_Pause`` event.
 Galera Cluster provides two status variables that monitor for these events.